oNdsen/OGP-AdminLTE/README.md

 - [x] User specific Avatars (will also load other User Avatars if needed)
 - [x] Maintenance Notification on Login Screen
 - [x] Custom Logo Upload
-- [ ] Text instead of Logo Switcher

 ### Images
 ![This is an image](../main/adminlte_dark.png)